pingcap/community/contributors/commit-message-pr-style.md

 You may also use the checklist style to list contents if needed.
 The Markdown syntax is as follows:

 ```
-- [x] A checked line, something already done or fullfilled
+- [x] A checked line, something already done or fulfilled
 - [ ] An unchecked line, something not finished yet
 ```